aedobbyn/beer-data-science/compile.md

 ```

+After prepping, we're left with  beers to cluster on.

-Determine an optimal number of clusters by setting the minimum to 2 and max to 15 clusters.
+Before clustering, we can determine an optimal number of clusters by setting the minimum to 2 and max to 15 clusters.
-From the resulting histogram, 10 seemed an optimal number of clusters.
+From the resulting histogram (not run here for computational ), 10 seemed an optimal number of clusters.

 ```r